BBarisKilic/Editable-Image/README.md

 # <p align="center">EditableImage Flutter Package</p>

 [Flutter](https://flutter.dev/) package for creating a fully customizable and editable image widget.
-The package written solely in [Dart Language](https://dart.dev/).
+The package has been written solely in [Dart Language](https://dart.dev/).

 &nbsp;